Volga trade route: Functioning

-Map showing the major Varangian trade routes: the Volga trade route (in red) and the Trade Route from the Varangians to the Greeks (in purple).
+Map showing the major Varangian trade routes: the Volga trade route (in red) and the route from the Varangians to the Greeks (in purple).
 Other trade routes of the eighth-eleventh centuries shown in orange.

 From Aldeigjuborg, the Rus could travel up the Volkhov River to Novgorod, then to Lake Ilmen and further along the Lovat River.
 Taking their boats around 3 kilometers over a portage, they reached the sources of Volga.
 The traders brought furs, honey, and slaves through territory held by Finnic and Permian tribes down to the land of the Volga Bulgars.
 From there, they continued by way of the Volga, to the Khazar Khaganate, whose capital Atil was a busy entrepot on the shore of the Caspian Sea.
 From Atil, the Rus merchants traveled across the sea to join the caravan routes leading to Baghdad.
-In 9th and 10th centuries the river was also major trade route between Russians, Khazars and Volga Bulgars.
+In 9th and 10th centuries the river was also a major trade route between Russians, Khazars and Volga Bulgars.
 Furthermore, the Volga connected merchants from Volga Bulgaria with people from Scandinavia and the southern Byzantine Empire, as well with Russians and Ugrians.

 Many experts believe that the Volga trade route provided the Vikings with valuable crucible steel from the Middle East.

 Around 885–886, ibn Khordadbeh wrote about the Rus merchants who brought goods from Northern Europe and Northwestern Russia to Baghdad:

 [They] transport beaver hides, the pelts of the black fox and swords from the farthest reaches of the Saqaliba to the Sea of Rum [i.e., the Black Sea].
 The ruler of Rum [i.e., the Byzantine Empire] takes a tithe of them.
 If they wish, they go to the Tnys river [i.e., "Tanais", the Greek name of the Don River], Yitil [i.e., Itil, the ancient name of the Volga], or Tin [variously identified as Don or Seversky Donets], the River of the Saqaliba.
 They travel to Khamlij, the city of the Khazars whose ruler takes a tithe of them.
 Then they betake themselves to the Sea of Jurjan [Caspian Sea] and they alight on whichever of its shores they wish. ...
 Sometimes, they carry their goods from Jurjan by camel to Baghdad.
 Saqlab slaves translate for them.
 They claim that they are Christians and pay the jizya.